Convergence of Ricci flow solutions to Taub-NUT: Introduction

-If the roundness ratio $\cc/\bb$ is bounded from above by $1$, then in analogy with \cite{IKS1} we say that $g$ is a \emph{warped Berger metric}.
+We note that the notion of warped Berger metrics is consistent with the notations adopted in \cite{IKS1}.
 The Ricci flow problem in this symmetry class has been studied on different topologies and examples of non-rotationally symmetric Type-I and Type-II(a) singularities have been constructed in \cite{IKS1} and in \cite{appleton2},\cite{work2} respectively.
 A well-known warped Berger metric on $\R^{4}$ is given by the Taub-NUT metric $\nut$, which can be written explicitly as

 for some parameter $m$ which we call the \emph{mass} of $\nut$ and which measures the inverse of the \emph{finite} size of the Hopf-fiber at spatial infinity.
 The Taub-NUT metric is a gravitational instanton found on $\R^{4}$ by Hawking \cite{hawking}: it is a \emph{hyperk\"ahler} and thus \emph{Ricci-flat} asymptotically flat metric.
-We point out that the the stability result in \cite{alix} does \emph{not} apply to the Taub-NUT metric which is not ALE being $(\R^{4}\setminus \{\origin\},\nut)$ the total space of a circle fibration with fibres approaching constant length at spatial infinity.
+We point out that the stability result in \cite{alix} does \emph{not} apply to the Taub-NUT metric which is not ALE being $(\R^{4}\setminus \{\origin\},\nut)$ the total space of a circle fibration with fibres approaching constant length at spatial infinity.

-In \cite{work2} we proved that if $g_{0}$ is a complete warped Berger metric with \emph{monotone coefficients}, i.e. satisfying $\bb_{s}\geq 0$ and $\cc_{s}\geq 0$, and curvature decaying at spatial infinity, then the maximal Ricci flow solution starting at $g_{0}$ is immortal.
+In \cite{work2} we proved that if $g_{0}$ is a complete warped Berger metric with monotone coefficients and curvature decaying at spatial infinity, then the maximal Ricci flow solution starting at $g_{0}$ is immortal.
 In light of such result and being $\nut$ an asymptotically flat metric, we first focus on the following family of initial data: \begin{definitionn} The class $\Gaf$ consists of all complete warped Berger metrics $g$ on $\R^{4}$ with monotone coefficients satisfying

 for some $\epsilon > 0$.
 A metric $g\in\Gaf$ is called \emph{asymptotically flat}. \end{definitionn} The class $\Gaf$ divides in two categories (see Lemma \ref{characterizationALF}): metrics with cubic volume growth, for which $\bb$ opens up linearly and the Hopf-fiber approaches a positive finite quantity $m^{-1}$, and metrics with Euclidean volume growth.
 Consistently with the Taub-NUT construction we say that a metric $g\in\Gaf$ has positive \emph{mass} $m$ in the first case and zero mass in the second case respectively.
 We prove that for asymptotically flat warped Berger metrics with monotone coefficients the long-time behaviour of the flow only depends on the mass.